gfvalvo/NewEncoder/README.md

 # NewEncoder
 Interrupt-driven rotary encoder library.
-Specifically designed for encoders that complete a fully quadrature cycle between successive detents.
-For example, [this one from Adafruit](https://www.adafruit.com/product/377).
-Some other libraries record multiple steps per detent with this type of encoder.
-This library also suppresses reaction contact bounce.
+Works with both encoders that produce one complete quadrature cycle between successive detents (such as [this Bourns one sold by Adafruit](https://www.adafruit.com/product/377)) and those that produce one complete quadrature cycle for every two detents (such as[this Alps one sold by Mouser](https://www.mouser.com/ProductDetail/alps/ec11e15244g1/?qs=YMSFtX0bdJDiV4LBO61anw==&countrycode=US&currencycode=USD)).

+The encoder's switches are debounced using a state table approach.

 Two interrupt-capable pins are required for each encoder connected.
 Thus, only one encoder can be used with an Arduino Uno for example.